overload-development-community/otl.gg/README.md

 # Version History

+## v4.0.5 - 9/7/2020

+* Channel topics for challenges and new teams have been removed, and replaced with a pinned message.
+* Challenge channel pinned messages are now simplified, and will contain a checklist of things that are needed to do prior to the match.
+Use https://otl.gg/about to see the full list of commands available.
+* Twitch names and streaming designations will now automatically pick up from your Discord presence.
+As long as your Twitch streams are detected by Discord, you should not need to use the `!twitch` and `!streaming` commands.
+For those that prefer to not use Discord presence for their Twitch streams, but still wish to mark themselves as streaming the match, the commands can still be used.
+Note that this is aggressive - there is a 30 minute check, if you're streaming Overload within 30 minutes of your match you will be set as streaming your match.
+* New `!mynext` command that only shows the next matches for your team.
+* Player page damage breakdown section now respects the Postseason selector.
+* Fixed bug with rematch not showing available home maps to pick from.
+* Fixed bug with challenge channel permissions.
+* Fixed bug when adding stats from the wrong game.

 ## v4.0.4 - 9/3/2020

 * Home maps have been overhauled.
 Team anarchy is now split into 3 categories, 2v2, 3v3, and 4v4+, and the set of commands to manage home maps has changed.
 See https://otl.gg/about for the new list of commands.